 Launch of European rocket carrying tiny Israeli space lab delayed again

-Vega rocket carrying payload of 53 small satellites, including experiments from Sheba, Technion and Hebrew University, kept grounded by bad weather
+Vega rocket carrying payload of 53 small satellites, including experiments from Sheba, Technion and Hebrew University, kept grounded again, and again by bad weather

 The launch of the Arianespace Vega rocket from French Guiana has been beset by months of delays due to the coronavirus crisis and bad weather, but analysts had predicted that it would finally take off on Saturday (early Sunday in Israel.)
 However, planners called off the mission less than an hour before liftoff due to high-altitude winds.